How to use a Fire tablet to Alexa video call your family

 Amazon lets you use Alexa to place calls and send messages on a Fire tablet, eliminating the need for an Echo device to talk to friends and family via Alexa.
-So, if you own a Fire tablet and are self-distancing or self-isolating during the COVID-19 pandemic, you do have a cheap and easy way to keep in touch with loved ones without having to buy a smart display such as an Echo Show.
+So, if you own a Fire tablet you have a cheap and easy way to keep in touch with loved ones without having to buy a smart display such as an Echo Show.

-Experts from the WHO and CDC are recommending that everyone separate and stay home as much as possible.
-You really should place a video call to your grandparents to see how their doing rather than expose them to the coronavirus, which you can carry for up to 14 days without symptoms.
-Here then is how you can leverage your Fire tablet to ring another Fire, Echo device, or the Alexa app.

-It's surprisingly simple.
+It's surprisingly simple, thanks to Alexa Calling.

 What do you need to video call?